 When I stumbled across this box of pencils, I was pretty sure immediately what it was.
 The pencils don’t appear too often and even then, very rarely as a complete set.
 I’ve seen another set on the National Trust Archives, however, its in a bad way and incomplete.

 Initially it annoyed me that someone decided to use one of the pencils, but actually in the end, it allowed me the opportunity to try them out.
-Given the age and location of manufacture, there is a chance that these pencils contain Borrowdale Graphite – serious stuff for a pencil fan.
+Given the age and location of manufacture, there is a chance that these pencils contain Borrowdale Graphite.
 Of course, I have no way of actually confirming this, however, Borrowdale Graphite was exhibited at the Great Exhibition of 1851 and Hogarth & Hayes (as an earlier company) were there too; they even won a medal.

 As well as the medals, we can see that by 1898 Hogarth & Hayes were supplying a number of Royals as well as the Government Offices.
 No British Royals just yet, but we will come back to that…